ahmadalwy3/ahmadalwy3/Quick-guide:-popup-user-interface.md

 #### Open the dashboard

-Click the _cogs_ icon to open uBlock's dashboard.
+Click the _sliders_ icon to open uBlock's dashboard.

 ***